 This recipe is extremely easy to follow and it is prepared in 3 easy stages:

 - Start by adding all the ingredients of stage 1 (yeast, flour, water, and sugar) in a bowl and mix it well, creating the 'wet base'; set this aside for about 60 minutes and allow the yeast to start reacting and 'bubble'.

-- Prepare the dough for rising by knitting it with some of the flour of stage 3; mold the dough into a round ball and cover it with the olive oil and put it in the bowl again.
-Cover the dough with some cling film or a tea towel and allow it to rise once more, this time for a couple of hours.
+- Prepare the dough for rising by kneading it with some of the flour of stage 3; mold the dough into a round ball and cover it with the olive oil, and put it in the bowl again.
+Cover the dough with some cling film or a tea towel and allow it to rise again, for a couple of hours.